Set in the beautiful Wiltshire countryside, Wilton House has belonged to the Pembroke family since the 16th century.

 Herbert decided to rebuild and extend the house, starting, as was usual in the 17th century, with the garden.
 It was designed by Isaac de Caus in 1615 under the supervision of Inigo Jones and as the area was flat, it was based on the Venetian gardens rather than the terraced gardens of Rome or Tuscany.

 By the time the house was built in 1636, the Earl’s fortunes had considerably diminished.
 The house was much smaller than originally planned although the gardens were almost finished.

 By examining the engraving of Hortus Penbrochianus by Peter Stent c.1640, the design of the original garden can be seen.
 A broad central axis led from the house, crossing a series of three rectangular gardens.
 Caus had an ingenious solution to the River Leat – rather than canalising it, Caus incorporated it into his design.

 There was also a grotto which Lieutenant Hammond was shown by ‘the fat Dutch Keeper’: ‘That rare Water–worke now making, and continuing by this outlandish Engineer, for the singing, and chirping of Birdes, and other strange rarities, onely by that Element, the finishing which rare peece of Skill, with satisfaction to the engenioius Artist will cost (they say) a great Summe of Money.’

-Sadly, none of the excitement of de Caus’s garden remains.
+Sadly, none of de Caus’s garden remains.
 The 9th Earl redesigned the grounds and gardens between 1733 and 1750, grassing over the parterres and building a Palladian bridge over the River Nadder.

 Sir William Chambers designed the Casino on Temple Hill although this can only be seen in the distance as it is not open to the public.